-339A.2 POLICY
+339B.2 POLICY

-The University prohibits Employees, Students, and third parties from engaging in Sexual Harassment; Sexual Assault, Sexual Exploitation, Relationship Violence, and Sex-based Stalking (collectively referred to as "Sexual Misconduct").
-The University will take prompt action under this policy to address Sexual Misconduct that occurs outside of an Employment or Education Program or Activity when the Sexual Misconduct likely has continuing adverse effects on, or creates a Hostile Environment for, Students, Employees, or third parties in an Employment or Education Program or Activity and the University is aware that it has occurred.
+The University prohibits Employees, Students, and third parties from engaging in Sexual Harassment; Sexual Assault, Sexual Exploitation, Relationship Violence, and Sex-based Stalking (collectively referred to as "Sexual Misconduct") in a Study Abroad Program.
+The University will take prompt action under this policy to address Sexual Misconduct that occurs in a Study Abroad Program when the University is aware that it has occurred.